Rural Engagement with Nature

 In our present reality, modern society is largely separated from the natural world.
 This fractured relationship has allowed us to carelessly continue harmful activities that drive climate change and disrupt our ecosystem.
 When considering how communities rely on their natural surroundings, it is interesting to look at how rural communities engage with nature.
 How can rural be used as a model?
 What lessons can urban learn from rural about respectful engagement and a stronger connection to nature?

 Nearness to nature is core to living rurally, with the rural context creating a natural interface for humans and nature.
-Further, nature and parks are core to BC life, as the province boasts pure, unadulterated natural beauty of dense forests, rivers, coastline, and mountain ranges.
+Further, nature and parks are core to BC life, as the province is rich with natural beauty from dense forests, to rivers, coastline, and mountain ranges.
 Typically, rural inhabitants have more opportunities to interact with nature than urban dwellers.
 While spending time in nature must be an active decision for those residing in urban settings, a relationship with nature is often inherent to the rural lifestyle.
 Urban separation from nature is often so extreme that programs such as the Park Prescription program must explicitly prescribe time outdoors to motivate people to prioritize this into their weekly rhythms.46

 Proximity to nature, characteristic of the rural context, creates an opportunity for more care and respect and, therefore, motivation to engage in more sustainable habits.
 A study by Klassen in 2010 of 92 Manitobans of high school age, suggests that rural youth have more opportunities to connect and develop deeper relationships with nature.
 On the contrary, urban youth are less connected to nature, though they hold similar environmental concerns.98 A youth-led, arts-based, participatory action three-year (2018-2020) research project was conducted in the BC rural communities of Kimberly, Ashcroft, and Cache Creek to identify issues that mattered to them.99 One of the central themes of the discussions was youth’s connection to the environment.
 When asked about community strengths and challenges, nearly all youth shared nature, particularly bodies of water, as a community strength.
 Youth expressed pride in the beauty of nature that their community resides in and the opportunities for adventure, exploration, and growth it allows as a strength.
 Rural youth noted environmental pollution and inadequate infrastructure maintenance following a natural disaster as challenges and areas for improvement.99